-The recent global COVID-19 pandemic outbreak could harm our business and results of operations.
+The recent global COVID-19 pandemic outbreak has disrupted and harmed and is expected to continue to disrupt and harm our business and results of operations.

 The recent global COVID-19 pandemic outbreak and the various attempts to contain it have created significant volatility, uncertainty and economic disruption.
 It has adversely affected the broader economies, financial markets and overall demand for advertising.